This simple hub links to the assortment of nerdy projects I’m working on, with a little “about me” info thrown in.

 For college ministers.

-Over 2000 posts since 2007, coming from years of college ministry work, time on hundreds of campuses, and connecting with hundreds of your fellow college ministers.
+arising from years of college ministry work, time spent on hundreds of campuses, and conversations with hundreds of college ministers.

-Whether you need a regular shot of campus ministry brainstorming, want to learn beyond your experiences, or have a specific topic in mind, Exploring College Ministry is my labor of love for the field.
+Whether you need a regular shot of campus ministry brainstorming, want to learn beyond your own experiences, or have a specific topic in mind, Exploring College Ministry is my labor of love for this field.

 Consulting & Speaking

-I love discussing what churches and ministries can do – or do better – to reach college students.
+I love discussing what we can do – or do better – to reach college students.
 And I’ll start with what you’ve got, not what you don’t.

 Whatever your need, my broad explorations can go to work for your ministry.